CompNet/NaNet/README.md

   doi           = {10.1142/S0219525922400033},
 }
 ```
+If you use the *Game of Thrones* dataset, please cite reference [[A'24](#references)].

-# Description
+## Description
-This set of R scripts aims at extracting and analyzing character networks extracted from graphic novels.
-It actually works on manually constituted CSV files, so in theory the work of fiction could be anything besides graphic novels, provided the input format is enforced.
+This set of `R` scripts aims at extracting and analyzing character networks extracted from graphic novels.
+It actually works on manually constituted `CSV` files, so in theory the work of fiction could be any media, provided the input format is enforced.

-The script does the following:
+These scripts do the following:
-1. Extracts various networks based on some tabular data containing individual and relational information.
+1. Extract various networks based on some tabular data containing individual and relational information.
-2. Computes a number of statistics and generates the corresponding plots.
+2. Compute a number of statistics and generate the corresponding plots.
-3. Performs additional analysis of the networks.
+3. Perform additional analysis of the networks.

-# Data
+## Data
-The raw dataset was manually constituted based on bande dessinée [Thorgal](https://en.wikipedia.org/wiki/Thorgal).
-The output files (graphs, plots, tables...) can be obtained by running the scripts, but they are also directly available on [Zenodo](https://doi.org/10.5281/zenodo.6395874).
+The *Thorgal* raw dataset was manually constituted based on bande dessinée [Thorgal](https://en.wikipedia.org/wiki/Thorgal).
+The output files (graphs, plots, tables...) can be obtained by running script `Labatut2022.R`, but they are also directly available on [Zenodo](https://doi.org/10.5281/zenodo.6395874).

 ![ThorgalStaticNet](/data/Thorgal/network.svg)

+The *Game of Thrones* dataset was also manually constituted, based on the comics adaptation of G.R.R.
+Martin's [A Song of Ice and Fire](https://en.wikipedia.org/wiki/A_Song_of_Ice_and_Fire) novels.
+The output files can be obtained by running script `Amalvy2024.R`, or directly on [Zenodo](https://doi.org/10.5281/zenodo.13893061).
+Note that this data repository set also contains other data and results, corresponding to the processing described in article [[A'24](#references)].

-# Organization
+## Organization
 Here are the folders composing the project:
 * Folder `data`: contains the data used by the R scripts, as well as produced by them.
 Each subfolder corresponds to a different series, and has the same structure:
   * File `characters.csv`: list of characters, see example in folder `Test`.